FergusLemon/MITO/USERSTORIES.md

 `7.3 As a supporter, So that I can control my passive donations, I want to be able to set value limits on my donations e.g. min donation of £xx, max donation of £xx.`

 `7.4 As a supporter, So that I can control my passive donations, I want to be able to set time limits on my donations e.g. $xx per day / week / month.`

+`7.5 As a supporter, So that I can make my donations work harder, I want to be able to apply for GiftAid on my donations to beneficiaries.`

 `8.
 As a supporter, So that I can see the impact of my donations, I want to be able to find out how my beneficiaries are doing.`